berkantsahn/mkdocs-sample/README.md

 # Mkdocs Test
-this is a repository created to test the mkdocs build.
+this is a repository created to test the mkdocs document system.

 # Mkdocs Github Test URL
 You can view the sample document created at the link below.